Reproducing Kernel Hilbert Spaces for Virtual Persistence Diagrams: Reproducing kernel Hilbert spaces

-This form isolates the dependence on the geometry of the quotient metric space $(X/A,\overline d_1)$: the integrand involves only the phase Lipschitz constants $\mathrm{Lip}_{\overline d_1}(\phi_\theta)$ and a Gaussian decay in that quantity.
-In particular, characters whose phases oscillate rapidly with respect to $\overline d_1$ are strongly suppressed as $t$ grows.
-The heat RKHS $\mathcal H_t$ thus favours functions whose Fourier mass is concentrated on characters with small phase Lipschitz constants, i.e.\ functions that vary slowly along the persistence-induced metric on $G$.
+This form isolates the dependence on the stability of phases of the quotient metric space $(X/A,\overline d_1)$: the integrand depends only on the Lipschitz seminorms $\mathrm{Lip}(\phi_\theta)$ of phase maps with the corresponding heat kernel weights.
+Consequently, characters whose phase functions exhibit unstable variation across nearby persistence intervals are increasingly suppressed as $t$ grows.
+The heat RKHS $\mathcal H_t$ therefore favors functions built from stable Fourier modes, namely characters whose associated phase functions vary slowly with respect to the quotient metric $\overline d_1$.